plone/plone.restapi/docs/source/expansion.rst

     "title": "Welcome to Plone",
     ...
   }

-(pro: same structure as expanded, con: hard to differentiate from expanded version)

 In order to expand and embed one or more components, use the "expand" GET parameter and provide either a single component or a comma-separated list